-Carpal tunnel syndrome, medically termed as the median nerve compression syndrome, is a common condition causing pain and numbness in the hand or arm.
+Carpal tunnel syndrome, medically termed median nerve compression syndrome, is a common condition causing pain and numbness in the hand or arm.
 It occurs due to compression of the nerves that pass through the wrist, mainly the median nerve.
-An early diagnosis can be beneficial to start early intervention in carpal tunnel syndrome, as it can worsen over time.
+A chiropractor in Portland believes that an early diagnosis can be beneficial to start early intervention in carpal tunnel syndrome, as it can worsen over time.
 Carpal tunnel syndrome may be treated with non-surgical approaches before trying an Endoscopic Carpal Tunnel surgery.

 The median nerve which is present along the length of our forearm passes through a passage in your wrist known as the carpal tunnel, ending in your hand.

 Why is this nerve important?
 Because it controls the movement and feeling of all your fingers and thumb except the little finger.
 If pressure on the pinched nerve continues, it can cause nerve damage.
 To prevent permanent damage, surgery to take the pressure off the median nerve may be recommended by a Carpal Tunnel specialist.

 - Tingling sensation in the fingers due to slower nerve impulses